ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 However, it is when the AI offers the more ideal fiction to Raiden that he is "simply the best", that the insult has its greatest effect.

-Raiden cringes and holds back a scream because he sees the truth inherent in the AI's argument.
+Raiden cringes and holds back a scream because he sees the truth inherent in the AI’s argument.

 That argument being that Raiden is not his own person.
 His actions and emotions are all controlled by a higher power.

-He's not Raiden.
-He's not even Jack.
+He’s not Raiden.
+He’s not even Jack.

-He's something else's creation.
+He’s something else’s creation.

-The AIs then go on to show how Raiden's lack of self is endemic to billions of people.
+The AIs then go on to show how Raiden’s lack of self is endemic to billions of people.

 > Col. R. Campbell (AI):<br>**Oh, what happened?
 Do you feel lost?
 Why not try a little bit of soul-searching?**
 > Rose (AI):<br>**Don’t think you’ll find anything, though…**
-> Col. R. Campbell (AI):<br>**Ironic that although “self” is something that you yourself fashioned, every time that something goes wrong, you turn around and place the blame on something else.**
+> Col. R. Campbell (AI):<br>**Ironic that although "self" is something that you yourself fashioned, every time that something goes wrong, you turn around and place the blame on something else.**
 > Rose (AI):<br>**It’s not my fault.
 It’s not your fault.**
-> Col. R. Campbell (AI):<br>**In denial, you simply resort to looking for another, more convenient “truth” in order to make yourself feel better.**
+> Col. R. Campbell (AI):<br>**In denial, you simply resort to looking for another, more convenient "truth" in order to make yourself feel better.**
-> Rose (AI):<br>**…Leaving behind in an instant the so-called “truth” you once embraced.**
+> Rose (AI):<br>**…Leaving behind in an instant the so-called "truth" you once embraced.**

 Once again, the AIs demonstrate how people will gravitate to quote-unquote "truths" not because they are based entirely on empirical fact, but because they satisfy the instinctual need for structure and stability.

-For argument's sake, let's imagine somebody who has spent half their life advocating a belief that the earth was flat; that the government wants people to believe it is round for territorial reasons.
+For argument’s sake, let’s imagine somebody who has spent half their life advocating a belief that the earth was flat; that the government wants people to believe it is round for territorial reasons.

-Let's say the flat earther is presented conclusive information that proves the earth is round.
+Let’s say the flat earther is presented conclusive information that proves the earth is round.
 If they accept that they were wrong, that would mean they spent over half their life advocating falsehoods and manipulating impressionable minds.
 What toll would that realization take upon their soul?
-If they don't accept that they were wrong, they will accept a more convenient truth to protect their emotional persona.
+If they don’t accept that they were wrong, they will accept a more convenient truth to protect their emotional persona.

 Such a truth might be that the evidence presented to them was doctored, and that the person presenting the information is a government shill.
 This behavior extends not just to conspiracy theorists, but anybody with a political position.
 This is the reason why millions of people continue to advocate for political systems despite their proven track record of killing millions of people.

 This is why people still uphold certain superstitious beliefs despite their scientific invalidity.

 This behavior is not relegated to a few irrational individuals.
-It's something that everybody does, regardless of their political position.
+It’s something that everybody does, regardless of their political position.
 I do it, and you do it, and worst of all, in a democracy, the emotionally fragile have a say in what is truth, which the AI shall now criticize.

-> Col. R. Campbell (AI):<br>**Should someone like that be able to decide what is “truth”?**
+> Col. R. Campbell (AI):<br>**Should someone like that be able to decide what is "truth"?**
 > Rose (AI):<br>**Should someone like you even have the right to decide?**
 > Col. R. Campbell (AI):<br>**You’ve done nothing but abuse your freedom.**
 > Rose (AI):<br>**You don’t deserve to be free!**
 > Col. R. Campbell (AI):<br>**We’re not the ones smothering the world.
 You are.**

-Because the AIs grew out of the White House's quote-unquote "primordial soup", they recognize the inherent value of freedom, and the responsibility that comes along with it.
+Because the AIs grew out of the White House’s quote-unquote "primordial soup", they recognize the inherent value of freedom, and the responsibility that comes along with it.
 In their mind, Raiden, and billions like him, take all the benefits of freedom, without accepting any of the responsibility that comes along with it.

 Instead of using their freedom to seek out truths that foster the human race, they resort to partisanship and ideology to make sense of the world.
-Instead of being introspective and considering the potential faults in one's position, they will cast the blame elsewhere.
+Instead of being introspective and considering the potential faults in one’s position, they will cast the blame elsewhere.

 The result of this is stagnation, and soon afterwards violence.
 This extends not just to our leaders, but to ourselves.